-Is My Teen Troubled?
+Take the Quiz: Is My Teen Troubled?

 Some Important Warning Signs of Serious Trouble Ahead

-Your child’s behavior can seem incredibly volatile during the teenage years.
+Your child’s behavior may seem incredibly volatile during the teenage years.
 Sometimes the signs and symptoms come and go quickly as your child is growing.
 But other times behaviors are developed and nurtured that will lead to unhealthy choices.

-How Do I Know if My Teen’s Behavior is Dangerous?
+Is My Teen’s Behavior Dangerous?

 - Does your teen refuse to abide by anything you say or request?
-His or her resulting behaviors put your teen or you in danger or high risk – leading to constant fear or stress in the home.
+His or her resulting behaviors put your teen or you in danger or high risk, leading to constant fear or stress in the home.

 - Your teen has become increasingly disrespectful, dishonest, and disobedient and openly displays rebellion.
-Your teen is no longer veiling his or her feelings or caring about the consequences.
-There is a blatant ignorance or profound rebellion toward the boundaries, belief system or rules of the home.
+Your teen is no longer veiling his or her feelings or caring about consequences.
+There is a blatant ignorance or profound rebellion toward the boundaries, belief system, or rules of the home.
 This can be shown in passive aggressiveness or open defiance that is unusually excessive for your teen.

 - Months of counseling is providing little or no positive progress for your teen.